LawrenceHunt/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+- 2 years as a creative copywriter and 2 years as a creative art director at a multitude of advertising agencies
+- I
+- I won an industry award for an idea to gamifying saving

 ## Education